Jutland: Culture

 When the industrialisation began in the 19th century, the social order was upheaved and with it the focus of the intelligentsia and the educated changed as well.
 Søren Kierkegaard (1818–1855) grew up in Copenhagen as the son of a stern and religious West Jutlandic wool merchant who had worked his way up from a frugal childhood.
 The very urban Kierkegaard visited his sombre ancestral lands in 1840, then a very traditional society.
-Writers like Steen Steensen Blicher (1782-1848) and H.C.
+Writers like Steen Steensen Blicher (1782–1848) and H.C.
 Andersen (1805–1875) were among the first writers to find genuine inspiration in local Jutlandic culture and present it with affection and non-prejudice.

-Blicher was himself of Jutish origin and, soon after his pioneering work, many other writers followed with stories and tales set in Jutland and written in the homestead dialect.
+Blicher was of Jutish origin and, soon after his pioneering work, many other writers followed with stories and tales set in Jutland and written in the homestead dialect.
 Many of these writers are often referred to as the Jutland Movement, artistically connected through their engagement with public social realism of the Jutland region.
 The Golden Age painters also found inspiration and motives in the natural beauty of Jutland, including P. C. Skovgaard, Dankvart Dreyer, and art collective of the Skagen Painters.
 Writer Evald Tang Kristensen (1843-1929) collected and published extensive accounts on the local rural Jutlandic folklore through many interviews and travels across the peninsula, including songs, legends, sayings and everyday life.

 Peter Skautrup Centret at Aarhus University is dedicated to collect and archive information on Jutland culture and dialects from before the industrialisation.
-The centre was established in 1932 by Professor in Nordic languages Peter Skautrup (1896-1982).
+The centre was established in 1932 by Professor in Nordic languages Peter Skautrup (1896–1982).